AndreyGS/common_serialization/ReadMe.md

 # Common Serialization Library

-This library will introduce another yet serialization protocol for C++ projects that are built for different environments including those where no standard library is present, such as Windows or Linux kernel. \
+This library will introduce another yet serialization protocol for C++ projects that are built for different environments including those where no standard library is present, such as Windows or Linux kernels. \
 So, one of the milestones is to add fully functional containers to operate with data.

 Under development.